appwebtech/Deploy-Docker-With-Terraform/README.md

 I will be automating the installation process of Docker and Nginx by using a script file, which I have saved as **user-data.sh**.
 Normally whilst instantiating EC2 instances, the AWS UI grants you the option of using pasting a script in the UI to avoid SSH'ing and running the commands manually online.

 In my case I'll create a script file and bind it to the EC2 instance resource code block and execute terraform apply.
-The script will use them yum package manager to run updates (I'm using Amazon centOS rhel fedora), install docker, start docker, create a group for ec2-user, then run and bind docker on port 8080 from port 80 of the container.
+The script will use the yum package manager to run updates (I'm using Amazon centOS rhel fedora), install docker, start docker, create a group for ec2-user, then run and bind docker on port 8080 from port 80 of the container.

 User data script;